 Square hardware costs extra.
 You can start things off with a free iPad-compatible card reader, though you'll need to pay $49 for a contactless/chip/Apple Pay version.
 There are further costs for stands and full Square registers.

 Square also has some attractive package deals.
-For $49/month, or a one-time fee of $999, businesses can use a register, customer display, accessory hub with a mounting plate, and a power adapter and cable.
+For $49/month, or a one-time fee of $999, businesses can use a register, a customer display, an accessory hub with a mounting plate, and a power adapter and cable.

 Square POS software is free to set up – it charges a percentage per transaction, rather than a monthly fee, though some hardware features will cost extra.